Opentrons/Protocols/protocols/peralta_yahya_lab/README.md

 ## Description
-This protocols allows the robot to
+This protocols allows the robot to transfer media, chemical, and cells into wells B2-G11 of up to 4 different plates.

 Steps:
 1. Fills the wells B2-G11 of the target 96-well plates (P2, P4, P5, and P6) with 182 uL of media from a 50 mL tube using a P300_Single pipette.